drhsqlite/fossil-mirror/www/gitusers.md

         git push origin master

-is simply this in Fossil:
+…is simply this in Fossil:

         fossil push